GabbyGuru/Inventory-Database/README.md

 ### 3. Create the sandbox

     python -m venv venv

-     - the second venv = the name of the sandbox
+- -the second venv = the name of the sandbox

 ### 4. start the sandbox

       source venv/bin/activate

-### 5. Install python-dotenv to sercurley store database credentails and API keys without hard coding them into your script
+### 5. Install python-dotenv to securely store database credentials and API keys without hard coding them into your script

       pip install python-dotenv